AdobeDocs/uxp-photoshop/src/pages/guides/ps_basics/batchplay.md

 ExtendScript has executeAction; this is analagous to UXP's batchPlay.
 However, whereas executeAction could only play one descriptor at a time, batchPlay accepts an array of action descriptors.
 If you have multiple Photoshop operations that need to execute in series, using an array of action descriptors in a single batchPlay call is probably what you want.

-__TBD: See https://forums.adobeprerelease.com/photoshop/discussion/1740/batchplay-alert-error-messages#latest about async calls.__

 Unlike ExtendScript, where there were classes to construction action descriptors, references, and values, in batchPlay these are all built from JSON objects.

-The [batchPlay Reference](../api-reference/media/advanced/batchplay.md) has examples of constructing action descriptors using JSON, as well as using batchPlay in general.
+The [batchPlay Reference](#TBD) has examples of constructing action descriptors using JSON, as well as using batchPlay in general.